-Manafort, Gates surrender to Mueller, source says
+Manafort, Gates charged with conspiracy against US

 Yanukovych was ousted amid street protests in 2014, and his pro-Russian Party of Regions was accused of corruption and laundering millions of dollars out of Ukraine.
 The FBI sought to learn whether those who worked for Yanukovych — Manafort's firm, as well as Washington lobbying firms Mercury LLC and the Podesta Group — played a role.
 The Podesta Group is headed by Tony Podesta, the brother of John Podesta, the former chief of staff of the Obama White House.

-At the time, the case hinged on the failure by the US firms to register under the US Foreign Agents Registration Act (FARA), a law the Justice Department rarely uses to bring charges.
+At the time, the case hinged on the failure by the US firms to register under the FARA, a law the Justice Department rarely uses to bring charges.
 Earlier this year, all three firms filed retroactively with the Justice Department.

 Gates once became involved in a failed business venture with Manafort and Russian oligarch Oleg Deripaska, a close ally of Russian President Vladimir Putin, according to legal filings.
 The plan was for Deripaska to invest $100 million in a private equity company that Manafort and Gates would manage.